 “Teach the human to lead, and the dog will follow.”

 Colleen’s passion for dogs can be traced all the way back to her childhood days, when her beloved family dog, Wendy, was given away because of behavioral issues.
-It was a devastating event for young Colleen, but it helped fuel her passion for dogs, and guide her to where she is today.
-The mission to eradicate behavioral problems in dogs began during Colleen’s college days where she studied film and zoology with a dream of filming documentaries.
+It was a devastating event for young Colleen, but it helped fuel her passion for dogs and guide her to where she is today.
+The mission to eradicate behavioral problems in dogs began during Colleen’s college days, where she studied film and zoology with a dream of filming documentaries.
 Shortly after, she began working in the TV and film industry alongside some of the world’s most recognizable animal trainers.
-Working with many top notch professionals drove Colleen to Animal Behavior School where she graduated in 2001 and set out to start her own company, LAK9’s in Los Angeles.
-Her reputation for taming LA’s most aggressive dogs spread quickly, and she became speed dial #1 for many of the area’s rescue organizations who had unadoptable dogs.
+Working with many top-notch professionals drove Colleen to Animal Behavior School, where she graduated in 2001 and set out to start her own company, LAK9’s in Los Angeles.
+Her reputation for taming LA’s most aggressive dogs spread quickly, and she became speed dial #1 for many of the area’s rescue organizations that had unadoptable dogs.
 She welcomed them with open arms and successfully rehabilitated countless rescue dogs to help them find their forever home.

 What’s her secret?
 Well, you’ve already read it.
 “Teach the human to lead, and the dog will follow.”
-Colleen has discovered that education of human owners is the most important tool for success in correcting behavior issues with dogs.
-She has devoted a lot of her own time to stay educated as well, researching tools and techniques used by top behaviorists such as Martin Deeley and Linn Boyke.
-Colleen was even one of the first participants in Linn Boyke’s intensive, seven month shadow program which focused on extreme dog aggression.
+Colleen has discovered that the education of human owners is the most important tool for success in correcting behavior issues with dogs.
+She has devoted a lot of her own time to staying educated as well, researching tools and techniques used by top behaviorists such as Martin Deeley and Linn Boyke.
+Colleen was even one of the first participants in Linn Boyke’s intensive, seven-month shadow program, which focused on extreme dog aggression.
 She also remains an active member of the International Association of Canine Professionals (IACP).

-One of the biggest boosts for Colleen’s career came in 2010 when she was tabbed by Cesar Millan, The Dog Whisperer to become one of his assistant trainers.
+One of the biggest boosts for Colleen’s career came in 2010 when she was tabbed by Cesar Millan, The Dog Whisperer, to become one of his assistant trainers.
 Cesar was quick to notice her natural talent with dogs.
 “Colleen is a great dog trainer, Colleen is also a great teacher.
-Her techniques and her energy is perfect.”
+Her techniques and her energy are perfect.”

 So where does e-collar training fit into all of this?
 Well, Colleen takes a unique strategy when implementing the e-collar in her training regimen.
 Typically, Colleen will spend a minimum of two weeks working with a dog to help build a foundation of obedience commands before introducing the e-collar.
-When asked about how she specifically uses the e-collar, Colleen said, “Basically I use the e-collar as guidance, motivation and correction from the environment.
+When asked about how she specifically uses the e-collar, Colleen said, “Basically, I use the e-collar as guidance, motivation, and correction from the environment.
 I do not use it for obedience or building up a working drive.
-I use it as a tool to help bridge the gap of energy and intensity between human and dog.
-I teach it in a way so that they dog can 'feel' the human's voice.”
+I use it as a tool to help bridge the gap of energy and intensity between humans and dogs.
+I teach it in a way so that the dog can 'feel' the human's voice.”